rumination 28: what goes up, must come down…

 At best, these are the fifty trendiest (or most-publicized) restaurants in the world, as determined by a rather insular group of voters that includes chefs and restaurateurs (many of whom work in restaurants that appear on the list), food journalists, and bloggers (some of whom are not shy about announcing their position as a “World’s 50 Best Restaurants” voter to chefs and restaurateurs upon their arrival).
-And let’s not forget the sponsor of this list is San Pellegrino & Acqua Panna, a company that has much to gain on the tables and in the tumblers of the high-end restaurants that this list seems to favor.
+And let’s not forget the sponsor of this list is San Pellegrino & Acqua Panna, a company that has much to gain on the tables of the high-end restaurants that this list seems to favor.

 And yet, this list drives so much business to the restaurants that it features that you’d think it were the gospel guide to dining.